-Every Monday from 2 pm until 4 pm.
-Every Thursday from 10:30 am - 12:00 pm Every Friday from 1 pm to 3 pm.
+Every Monday from 2 pm until 3:30 pm.
+Every Thursday from 10:30 am - 12:00 pm Every Friday from 10:30 am to 12:00 pm.

 Office hours are a time for you to get one-on-one time with me.
 You can use the office hours to get individualized help with the course, talk about astronomy in general, or even just have a chat with me.
 Office Hour sessions outside of the listed time are also available by appointment.